Paramedic Application | GCTC

 Thank you for your interest in the Gateway Paramedic Program.
 The program is fully accredited by the Committee on Accreditation (CoAEMSP) and is approved by the Kentucky Board of Emergency Medical Services.
 Upon successful completion of the course, you will be eligible to sit for the National Registry Emergency Medical Technician (NREMT) Paramedic Exam.

-Paramedic classes will begin in August at the Gateway Edgewood Campus, and will complete in 11 months.
-Classes will be on Monday/Wednesdays and Tuesday/Thursdays from 9:30 a.m. – 2:30 p.m. with some labs to be announced.
+Paramedic classes will begin in August and January at the Gateway Edgewood Campus and will be completed in 11 months.
+Classes will be on Monday/Wednesdays and Tuesday/Thursdays from 9:30 a.m.-2:30 p.m. with some labs to be announced.
 Students will be required to complete clinical rotations through a wide variety of pre-hospital and intra-hospital settings.
 These can be completed weekdays during business hours, evenings, or on weekends.
 Students may obtain a certificate in EMS-Paramedic and/or an Associate in Applied Science (AAS) in EMS-Paramedic and financial aid is available.

-All students who apply to the paramedic program are required to complete the paramedic application, have a current EMT-B certificate by the first day of class, be accepted into the college (if not currently a student at Gateway, see instructions below regarding applying to the college), possess a current CPR card, and have a valid driver’s license.
+All incoming students must first apply to Gateway Community & Technical College, complete the admissions process and meet with a first-year academic advisor prior to filling out the paramedic application.
+Students must also complete the paramedic application, have a current EMT-B certificate by the first day of class, possess a current CPR card, and have a valid driver’s license.

-Anatomy and Physiology (BIO 135) or equivalent (an equivalent course is a 3-4 credit hour Anatomy and Physiology) and Medical Terminology (AHS 115) must be completed.
-These courses may be taken prior to the start of paramedic courses or during the first semester of the paramedic program.
+Anatomy and Physiology (BIO 135) or equivalent (an equivalent course is a 3-4 credit hour Anatomy and Physiology) and Medical Terminology (AHS 115) must be completed and passed with a C or better, prior to beginning the paramedic class.
 Priority acceptance is given to those who have already completed the prerequisites or who are already enrolled in the prerequisites.
+If you believe you can demonstrate mastery of course content you may be able to take the STEP exam to test out of the AHS 115 pre-requisite course.

 Mike Harris